-- 6.2.1 Draw four more "removal" lines on the assembly, parallel to and 1/8" inside of the alignment lines. - 6.2.2 Using a very light touch and a hobby knife, cut along the removal lines and peel away the covering to expose a wedge shaped swath of wood along the centerline of the horizontal stabilizer assembly.
+- 6.2.1 Draw four more "removal" lines on the assembly, parallel to and 1/8" inside of the alignment lines.( - 6.2.2 Using a very light touch and a hobby knife, cut along the removal lines and peel away the covering to expose a wedge shaped swath of wood along the centerline of the horizontal stabilizer assembly.
 It is very important NOT to cut into the wood when removing the plastic covering.
 Use a very light touch.
 If you do cut into the wood, wick thin CA adhesive into the cut line.

-- 6.2.3 Mix approximately 1 once of 30-minute Epoxy.
+(In some models, this step is pre-done by factory) - 6.2.3 Mix approximately 1 once of 30-minute Epoxy.
 Do not use faster curing Epoxy.
 It does not have the strength of working time required.
 Do not skimp on the amount of 30-minute Epoxy.
 It is extremely important to use plenty of Epoxy when gluing the horizontal stabilizer assembly to the fuselage. - 6.2.4 Using an Epoxy brush or stir stick, apply a liberal coating of Epoxy to the exposed wooden area of the assembly and apply epoxy into the horizontal fuselage slot.